plantnet/GeoLifeCLEF/README.md

 The rest of this documents presents (1) the data, and (2) the python code.

 ## 1. Data
-The data are composed of two parts: the environmental rasters and the actual dataset containing all the occurrences.
+The data are composed of three parts: occurrences, high resolution tensors and environmental rasters.
 All the data is downloadable on the [AIcrowd page](https://www.aicrowd.com/challenges/lifeclef-2020-geo).
-This section will describe both.
 ### Dataset of Occurrences

 The dataset is composed in multiple files: